intuition-dev/INTUITION2/pug/readme.md

-## Advanced Front End Development with JAMStack plus hands on examples, leveraging ExpressJS's built in *Pug* markup
+## Advanced Front End Development with JAMStack that leverage ExpressJS's built in *Pug* markup; plus hands on examples

 ### Markdown

 If you use Github, you know README.md markdown.
-I use Marker editor https://fabiocolacio.github.io/Marker, it is one of my favorite tools.
+I use Marker editor http://fabiocolacio.github.io/Marker, it is one of my favorite tools.
 Also everyone (and every project) should use Github pages.

 #### Required Lab 1:
 If you are not familiar with github pages, then set that up now before proceeding.
 One easy way is with http://docsify.js.org.
 This way you practice markdown.